Rayanworkout/Find-and-Replace/README.md

-## Find and Replace
+# Find and Replace

-A simple Rust CLI tool to efficiently search a text pattern inside your folders and replace it. (currently support search only).
+Search & Replace some patterns within your files with the speed and robustness of Rust (currently supports search only).

-### Installation (Linux)
+## Installation (Linux)

 _You need to have `Rust` and `Cargo` installed on your machine to run this tool.
-Official installation steps [here](https://www.rust-lang.org/tools/install)_
+Official installation steps [here.](https://www.rust-lang.org/tools/install)_

 ```bash
 git clone https://github.com/Rayanworkout/Find-and-Replace.git